tdr8012/Cinema_Project/README.md

 - Recommendations: Get personalized movie recommendations based on your ratings, ensuring you discover films you'll love.
 (Note: Currently, no recommendations are available.)
 - Related Movies: Explore related films, such as "Inception," if you're a fan of "Avengers: Endgame," helping you expand your watchlist effortlessly.

-Technologies Used:
+Technology Used:

-- PHP: For backend management of movie reservations and user ratings.
+- Java: For backend logic, including movie reservations, user ratings, and handling data interactions.
-- MySQL: To store user data, movie information, and ratings securely.
-- HTML/CSS: For a responsive and visually appealing user interface.

-This project is perfect for movie enthusiasts looking to reserve tickets, rate films, and explore related movies, all while enjoying a user-friendly experience!
+This project is perfect for movie enthusiasts looking to reserve tickets, rate films, and explore related movies!